Aknysta (river)

-The Aknysta is a river of Anykščiai district municipality, Utena County, northeastern Lithuania.
-It originates from the Aknystėlis lake, flows through the Lipšys lake, and becomes a left tributary of the Šventoji.
+The Aknysta is a river in Anykščiai district municipality, Utena County, in northeastern Lithuania.
+It originates from Aknystėlis Lake, flows through the Lipšys Lake, and as a left-bank tributary discharges into the Šventoji.
 It flows for 18.2 kilometres and has a basin area of 94.2 km².
 The villages Aknystos and Aknysčiai are situated along the river.

 The hydronym Aknysta possibly derives from akis 'eye, waterhole, ice-hole'.